-Pablo Palomino is a cultural historian of modern Latin America.
+Pablo Palomino is a cultural historian.
 Licenciado in History in his hometown at the University of Buenos Aires, he did his doctoral studies at the University of California, Berkeley, with a dissertation on the transnational musical networks that shaped Latin America during the golden era of the region's cultural nationalisms.
-This research was conducted in archives located in Buenos Aires, Belo Horizonte, Rio de Janeiro, Mexico City, Berlin, and Washington D.C.
-He has been visiting lecturer at Berkeley and postdoctoral lecturer at the University of Chicago's Center for Latin American Studies before joining Oxford College in 2017.
-As a Mellon Faculty Fellow in the Humanities (2017-2020), he is part of a group of faculty fostering interdisciplinary connections across different academic units at Emory.
+The research was conducted in archives in Buenos Aires, Belo Horizonte, Rio de Janeiro, Mexico City, Berlin, and Washington D.C.
+He was visiting lecturer at Berkeley and postdoctoral lecturer at the University of Chicago's Center for Latin American Studies, before joining Oxford College in 2017.
+A Mellon Faculty Fellow in the Humanities (2017-2020), he is part of a group of faculty fostering interdisciplinary connections across different academic units at Emory.

 His manuscript in progress, “The Invention of Latin American Music: Transnational Networks and the Emergence of a World Region,” is under contract with Oxford University Press.

 BA| Universidad de Buenos Aires (Argentina)| 2005

 Latin American and Caribbean Studies; Music and Globalization; Progress: an Interdisciplinary Reflection [forthcoming CFDE University Course, Spring 2019] (Emory, 2017- )

 Music and globalization in Latin America; Progress, development, and the future in Latin America; Modern Argentina; M.A.
 Proseminar on Latin American Studies; M.A. thesis workshop (University of Chicago, 2015-17)

 Modern Brazil; Modern Latin America; Seminar “The question of progress in Latin American history”; B.A. thesis seminar (UC Berkeley, 2014-15)